Guidelines and Policies

 - Figures and Tables must be numbered as they appear in the text and come, in the body of the text, immediately after being cited for the first time.
 Legends must contain all relevant information, including the definition of all abbreviations used in the figure or table, independent of their previous definition in the manuscript text.
 You may use lower resolution figures in the body of the text, as long as they can be read accurately.
 However, when submitting your manuscript, you must also submit the figures in a separated file with at least 300 dpi resolution.

-- When using previously published illustrations, authors should upload permission for reproduction from the copyright owner of the original source during submission of the manuscript.
+- When using previously published illustrations, authors should upload permission for reproduction from the copyright owner of the source during the submission of the manuscript.

 - Metric units (System of International Units - SI) must be used for equations, figures, tables and throughout the text.